LegallyNotBlonde/Movie_Analysis/README.md

 ___

 ## Data Limitations and Recommendations:

-* Gross revenue and budget figures are not adjusted for inflation, making it difficult to compare movies released in different years.
+* Gross revenue and budget figures are not adjusted for inflation, so comparisons between movies across years may vary.
+Adjusting for inflation could improve historical insights.
-* Absence of release dates prevents analysis of seasonality trends and competition from other films during the same period.
+* Release dates are not included, limiting the ability to analyze seasonality trends or competition.
+Adding this data would enhance market timing analysis.
-* Lacking data on awards for movies, actors, and directors, which could influence a film’s revenue and long-term success.
+* Information on awards for movies, actors, and directors is missing, though such achievements often impact long-term revenue and audience appeal.
-* The dataset only captures first-week revenue, omitting crucial insights into long-term earnings.
+* The dataset focuses on first-week revenue, offering a glimpse into initial performance.
+Including long-term earnings data would provide a more comprehensive view.
-* Key factors like marketing spend, plot popularity, theater count, and audience demographics are not included, which limits prediction accuracy.
+* Key variables like marketing spend, theater count, plot popularity, and audience demographics are not included, creating opportunities for improved prediction accuracy with richer data.
-* Incorporating these variables would significantly enhance the model’s predictive power.
-With individual films generating up to $500M in profit, further investment in data analytics could unlock valuable insights for the movie industry.
+* Expanding the dataset with these factors could unlock deeper insights into what drives profitability.
+With some films generating up to $500M in profit, further investment in data analytics holds great potential for the industry.

 ___